15 Different Types of Angelfish

 The Silver Angelfish is one of the most popular types of angelfish.
 They are known for their beautiful silver color and long fins.
 Silver Angelfish are peaceful fish and do well in community tanks.

-They are relatively easy to fish to care for, making them a good choice for beginner fishkeepers.
-Many aquarists find that these fishes enjoy being kept with other peaceful species such as live bearers and tetras.
+They are relatively easy to fish and care for, making them a good choice for beginner fishkeepers.
+Many aquarists find that these fishes enjoy being kept with other peaceful species, such as live bearers and tetras.

 However, they also tend to fare better when kept with larger tank mates or alone since they don’t have many enemies.

-In addition, these fishes often swim near the surface of the water, where they can easily get picked on by aggressive tank mates who stay at the bottom of the tank.
+In addition, these fishes often swim near the water’s surface, where they can easily get picked on by aggressive tank mates who stay at the bottom of the tank.

 So it’s important to keep an eye on your tank mates when you bring home your new Silver Angelfish friend!